TadaoYamaoka/HearthstoneAICompetition/README.md

 Entrants will submit agents to participate in one of the two tracks:

-* **Premade Deck Playing”-track:** participants will receive a list of three known decks and three decks unknown prior submission.
-During evaluation we will simulate all possible matchups for at least 100 games to determine the average win-rate for each agent.
+* **Premade Deck Playing”-track:** participants will receive a list of six known decks and three decks unknown prior to your submission.
+During the evaluation, we will simulate all possible matchups for at least 100 games to determine the average win-rate for each agent.
 Determining and using the characteristics of the player’s and the opponent’s deck to the player’s advantage will help in winning the game.
-The decks for the premade deck playing track will be published at the 17 April.
+The following decks will be known in advance (please check their definition in „core-extensions\SabberStoneBasicAI\src\Meta\Decks.cs“)

+	- Aggro Pirate Warrior, Midrange Jade Shaman, Reno Kazakus Mage, Midrange Buff Paladin, Miracle Pirate Rogue, Zoo Discard Warlock

 * **“User Created Deck Playing”-track:** the competition framework allows agents to define their own deck.
 Finding a deck that can consistently beat a vast amount of other decks will play a key role in this competition track.
 Additionally, it gives the participants the chance in optimizing the agents’ strategy to the characteristics of their chosen deck.